chiffa/BioFlow/dev_log.rst

         - Let the crawl run along the edges until:
             - either the allowed number of steps to crawl is exhausted
             - there is no more nodes to use as a seed
-    - TODO: change the weight calculation that will be using the link properties that were recorded
+    - DONE: change the weight calculation that will be using the link properties that were recorded
         - use the properties of the link and the node pair to calculate the weights for both matrices

- - TODO: [FEATURE] [USABILITY] upon organism insertion and retrieval, use the 'orgnism' flag on the proteins and relationships to allow for simultaneous loading of several organisms.
+ - NOPE: [FEATURE] [USABILITY] upon organism insertion and retrieval, use the 'orgnism' flag on the proteins and relationships to allow for simultaneous loading of several organisms.
+        - Superseeded by the better way of doing it through multiple databases in a single neo4j instance

- - TODO: record the origin of the nodes and relationships:
+ - DONE: record the origin of the nodes and relationships:
     - Reactome
     - UNIPROT

- - TODO: define trust into the names of different databases and make use it as mask when pulling relationships
+ - DONE: define trust into the names of different databases and make use it as mask when pulling relationships

- - TODO: rename the 'meta_objects' to 'Reactome_base_object'

- - TODO: [REFACTOR] remove the GraphDeclarator.py and re-point it directly into the cypher_drivers
+ - NOPE: [REFACTOR] remove the GraphDeclarator.py and re-point it directly into the cypher_drivers
+    - It's already an abstract interface that can be easily re-implemented

- - TODO: [REFACTOR] wrap the cypher_drivers into the db_io_routines class
+ - NOPE: [REFACTOR] wrap the cypher_drivers into the db_io_routines class
+    - Nope, it's already an abstract interface

- - TODO: [FUTUREPROOFING] [CODESMELL] get away from using `_properties` of the neo4j database objects.
+ - DONE: [FUTUREPROOFING] [CODESMELL] get away from using `_properties` of the neo4j database objects.
         => Basically, now this uses a Node[`property_name`] convention

- - TODO: [PLANNED] implement the neo4j edge weight transfer into the Laplacian
+ - DONE: [PLANNED] implement the neo4j edge weight transfer into the Laplacian
-    - TODO: trace the weights injection
+    - DONE: trace the weights injection
-    - TODO: define the weighting rules for neo4j
+    - DONE: define the weighting rules for neo4j
     - DONE: enable neo4j remote debugging on the remote lpdpc
     - DONE: change the neo4j password on remote lpdpc
-    - TODO: add the meta-information for loading (eg organ, context, ...)
+    - DONE: add the meta-information for loading (eg organ, context, ...)
+        - doable through a policy function injection

 The other next step will be to register the context in the neo4j network in order to be able to perform loads of networks conditioned on things such as the protein abundance in an organ or the